 Candidates who wish to obtain a certification switch will need to submit the application documents pertaining to the new certification.
 However it is not necessary to resend the training/education certificates that are transferrable and that already are in the applicant’s file.
 Only the relevant education/training certificates acquired since the issue of the initial certification are required.
 Once the certification switch has been granted, the same process applies for renewal and upgrade.
 Please contact the ICBOC office if you have any question.

-To apply for this option, candidates will need to complete and submit the Certification Transfer Application form and demonstrate, by including his/her certificate from the other board, that he/she is still in good standing with that board.
+To apply for this option, candidates will need to complete and submit the Application for Certification Equivalence form and demonstrate, by including his/her certificate from the other board, that he/she is still in good standing with that board.
 An expired certificate will not be accepted.

-A certified member who has obtained his/her ICBOC certification through a certification transfer application must renew this certification every two (2) years.
+A certified member who has obtained his/her ICBOC certification through ICBOC’s Certification Equivalence process must renew this certification every two (2) years.
 In addition to the documents verifying forty (40) hours of required training, he/she must submit the following: